 Elected Members.

-Virus Subcommittee Chairs shall be given remits to ensure that viruses, viroids and satellite nucleic acids of all host and genome types are included.
+Virus Subcommittee Chairs shall be given remits to ensure that viruses of all host and genome types are included.

 4.3 The procedures for filling positions on the ICTV, the Executive Committee and the Virus Subcommittees shall be as follows.